tusen-ai/naive-ui/README.md

 ## Features
 ### Caring About Styles
 As is.
 > The reason I started to build the library is I'm not satisfied with the UI framework I used.
-I think maybe it's possible to caring about nearily all the details of an UI framework, except the compatibility of IE.
+I think maybe it's possible to caring about nearily all the details of an UI framework, except the compitability of IE.
 ### Themed
 Dark theme included.
 Theme switching is seamlessly.
 > At first there's only dark mode UI design drafts.
 It's wired but true.
 After you starting to build a dark mode UI, sooner or later you will have to create a light theme for it.
 As a result, naive-ui has both of them.